hairetikos/flatsize/README.md

 # flatsize
 change the various DPI scaling of flatpak apps if they are not inheriting the DPI scaling from the system

-since i wanted to check out codium, i noticed it didn't inherit the DPI scaling of my system
+since i wanted to check out codium, i noticed it didn't inherit the DPI scaling of my system, i had to set a GTK scaling override

-i wanted to use codium for AI-assisted coding, so i figured i would make a GUI program using AI to easily change the DPI
+i wanted to use codium for AI-assisted coding, so i figured i would make a GUI program using AI to easily change the DPI, and included various types of DPI/scaling overrides

-for my app the only override i needed was GTK scaling, but i included various others as they may be useful for other people and apps

 # dependencies
   `python`